fjogeleit/policy-reporter-cli/README.md

 This CLI interacts with the [Policy Reporter](https://github.com/kyverno/policy-reporter) REST API via the Kubernetes Port-Forward API.
 This means it requires Policy Reporter to be installed on your cluster but the API doesn't have to be exposed to the outside world.

 ## Requirements
-* Policy Reporter has to be installed on your cluster with enabled REST API
+* Policy Reporter has to be installed on your cluster with enabled REST API (AppVersion >= v2.4k.1)
 * KubeConfig file with permissions to port-forward to your Policy Reporter Service

 ## Examples